Niklas-Seppala/unity-pandemic/README.md

 # Pandemic Game project using Unity game engine
 This is a school project for a game course.
-We used Unitys Collaborate as VCS for the whole project, this is just a dump.
+Unitys Collaborate was used as VCS for the whole project, so this is just a dump.

+Code is located in [Scripts folder](https://github.com/Niklas-Seppala/unity-pandemic/tree/readme/Assets/Scripts)
 <br>
-Game is a 2D sidescroller platformer game.

 ## Screenshot
 ![alt text](https://users.metropolia.fi/~niklasts/Unity/vids/pandemic_pic.PNG)